 Overall I think that the Nordictrack 1750 console is a bit more well-laid out and polished looking.

-But they both have similar features like the built-in cooling fan, iPod docks with speakers and tablet holder above the console.
+But they both have other popular features like the built-in cooling fan, iPod docks with speakers and a tablet holder above the console.

 Nordictrack 1750 vs Proform 5000 Treadmill – Motor

 The Proform 5000 comes out slightly ahead here with a 4.0 HP motor.
 This is a bit stronger than the Nordictrack 1750 which comes with a 3.6 HP motor.

 However the difference here is really not that great.
 For this price point, both motor powers are excellent and they’re both covered by a lifetime warranty to protect your investment.